pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/IntroAFD.rst

 Improving Computational Efficiency
 ------------------------------------

 As mentioned above, the searching processes of parameters :math:`a_n` and :math:`r_{n,h}` are the key decomposition steps in the core AFD and the unwinding AFD.
 They are all based on exhaustive searching, which means that the objective function values are evaluated one by one.
 As the number of points in the searching dictionary increases, the computational time will increase.
 To improve the computational efficiency, the fast AFD is proposed.
-Based on the convolution theory, the computations of objective function values can be simplified by the FFT.
+Based on the convolution theory, the computations of objective function values can be **simplified by the FFT**.

 In the fast AFD, the points in the searching dictionaries of :math:`a_n` and :math:`r_{n,h}` are represented by their amplitudes and phases, which are